Ben817/Get_clean_data_Course_Project/CodeBook.md

 The result of the *run_analysis.R* script is a file called FINAL.txt.The columns in this file are listed below.

 The column **Subject** contains the number of the person who the measurements are for.
+There are 30 different people that are the Subjects in this data set.
+Each person is indexed by a number from 1 to 30.

 The column **Activity** contains what activity that the person performed.
+The different activities are:WALKING,WALKING_UPSTAIRS,WALKING_DOWNSTAIRS,SITTING,STANDING,LAYING.

 The columns starting with **meanof_** contains the mean of the corresponding variable.
 For example for **meanof_fBodyBodyGyroJerkMag-std()** contains that mean of the parameter fBodyBodyGyroJerkMag-std() parameter.